Unable to pay a bill?

 Although a communications provider is entitled to pursue customers for money which they believe is owed, we would expect them to take account of the fact that a bill is being disputed and allow you time to resolve your dispute.
 It's also important you follow your phone company's complaints procedure.

-If you feel that you have been mistreated or harassed, either by a company to which you owe money or by a debt collection agency, you can complain about the way you've been treated.
+If you feel that you have been mistreated or harassed, either by a telecoms company to which you owe money or by a debt collection agency, you can complain about the way you've been treated.

-You should first write to the company or debt collection agency in question setting out your complaint.
+You should first write to the telecoms company or debt collection agency setting out your complaint.
 You can also complain to the organisation that you owe money to.
-If they do not adequately resolve the issue, you may be able to take your complaint to the Financial Ombudsman Service.

-If debt collectors continue to cause you concern, you can seek advice from the Citizens Advice consumer service.
+If you have a dispute about a billing or contract issue, you can seek advice from the Citizens Advice consumer service.